-Internship Objective: Foster and develop independent professional skills in recovery planning and clinical interventions for adults and children.
+WKPICINTERNSHIPMANUAL Internship Objective: Foster and develop independent professional skills in recovery planning and clinical interventions.

-5 Outstanding 4 Above Expectation 3 Meets Expectation 2 Marginally Satisfactory Performance 1 Unsatisfactory Performance N/A No Basis for Evaluation Recovery Planning and Clinical Interventions Performance is clearly far beyond that expected for intern's level of training.
-Performance indicates competence beyond that expected for intern's level of training.
-Performance is consistent with expectation for intern's level of training.
-Performance is below expectation for level of training.
-Requires remediation plan.
-Performance is unacceptable for intern's level of training.
-Requires remediation plan.
-Demonstrates ability to use scholarly inquiry (literature review, gathering and analyzing experiential data) to determine range of potential interventions.
+Recovery Planning and Clinical Interventions Oi 5 utstanding 4 Above Expectation 3 Meets Expectation 2 Below Expectation 1 Insufficient/ Unacceptable N/A No Basis for Evaluation Demonstrates ability to use scholarly inquiry (literature review, gathering and analyzing experiential data) to determine range of potential interventions.
 Selects interventions and therapeutic styles appropriate to patient age, developmental level, needs, and belief systems.
 Uses evidence-based interventions, including trauma-informed care and recovery-based principles.
 Forms effective rapport to facilitate assessment of stage of recovery.
-Assists patients and/or primary supports in clarifying strengths, resources, and patient-driven goals appropriate to stage of recovery.
-Accurately, regularly, and adequately assesses progress toward patient-driven goals, revising goals to reflect progress or lack of progress.
+Assists patients and/or primary supports in clarifying strengths, resources, and patientdriven goals appropriate to stage of recovery.
+Accurately, regularly, and adequately assesses progress toward patientdriven goals, revising goals to reflect progress or lack of progress.
 Completes concise and informative documentation following each therapeutic session or intervention, consistent with site policies.
 Maintains appropriate therapeutic boundaries in all aspects of therapeutic sessions and interventions.
-Demonstrates ability to work within recovery teams to advocate for patient-driven goals and supports.

-Τ 1 T T

-5 Outstanding 4 Above 3 Meets 2 Marginally 1 Unsatisfactory N/A No Basis

-Recovery Planning Cutotananig Expectation Expectation Satisfactory Performance for

-and Clinical Performance Evaluation

-Interventions Performance is Performance Performance is Performance is Performance is

-(Continued) clearly far beyond that expected for indicates competence consistent with expectation for below expectation for level of unacceptable for intern's level of

-(Commusu) intern's level of beyond that intern's level of training.
-Requires training.
-Requires

-training. expected for intern's level of training. remediation plan. remediation plan.

-training.

 Demonstrates ability to

-assist patients in using a broad spectrum of supports

-available in an integrated

-community health model.

-Demonstrates ability to use

-scholarly inquiry to explore

-alternatives if recovery

-progress becomes static.

-Demonstrates awareness of

-and sensitivity to cultural

-differences, and uses

-culturally competent

-knowledge, skills, and

-attitudes in all aspects of

-recovery planning and interventions.

-Demonstrates understanding

-of how personal values

-interact with and potentially

-conflict with patient values,

-and addresses these issues

-in supervision.

-Demonstrates ability to work

-effectively with patients

-representing diversity of level

-of symptoms, economic status, race, gender, gender

-identity, sexual orientation,

-sexual practices, culture,

-ethnicity, disability, age,

-spirituality, and other areas

-of diversity.

-Demonstrates competence

-in discussing diversity issues

-with patients, and comfort in

-seeking resources (such as

-education, translation services, therapeutic

-supplies) from supervisory
+work within recovery teams

+to advocate for

-staff and consortium
+patientdriven goals and

-agencies to meet patient

-needs.
+supports.

+Recovery Planning and Clinical Interventions (Continued) 5 Outstanding 4 Above Expectation 3 Meets Expectation 2 Below Expectation 1 Insufficient/ Unacceptable N/A No Basis for Evaluation Demonstrates ability to assist patients in using a broad spectrum of supports available in an integrated community health model.
+Demonstrates awareness of and sensitivity to cultural differences, and uses culturally competent knowledge, skills, and attitudes in all aspects of recovery planning and interventions.
+Demonstrates understanding of how personal values interact with and potentially conflict with patient values, and addresses these issues in supervision.
+Demonstrates ability to work effectively with patients representing diversity of level of symptoms, economic status, race, gender, gender identity, sexual orientation, sexual practices, culture, ethnicity, disability, age, spirituality, and other areas of diversity

+Demonstrates competence in discussing diversity issues with patients, and comfort in seeking resources (such as education, translation services, therapeutic supplies) from supervisory staff and consortium agencies to meet patient needs.

-Internship Objective: Foster and develop independent professional skills in program development, professional development and identity, and leadership.
+WKPICINTERNSHIPMANUAL Internship Objective: Foster and develop independent professional skills in program development, professional development and identity, and leadership.